 A bladder is just the sealed bag in both a BCD and a wing that you fill with air to fine adjust your buoyancy.

 You need a Backplate and Wing setup, commonly known as a BP/W. This consists of a metal backplate, a webbing harness threaded through it and a wing to act as buoyancy.
-Your backplate is the strength to hold everything together, the wing size relates to the weight of your cylinders and equipment and the harness holds you into the rig and has attachment points for equipment.
-You don't usually have integrated weights on the waist like a BCD but use a P-Weight or V-Weight to keep the weight close to your center or just a traditional weight belt.
+Your backplate is the strength to hold everything together, the wing size relates to the buoyancy of your cylinders and equipment and the harness holds you into the rig and has attachment points for equipment.
+You don’t usually have integrated weights on the waist like a BCD but use a P-Weight or V-Weight to keep the weight close to your centre or just a traditional weight belt.
+Some fit integrated weights but this strays from the DIR standard setup.

-Backplates are either steel or aluminium, steel is stronger but more importantly heavier than aluminium.
-By using a steel backplate you don't need to use as much lead on your weightbelt which is why manufacturers like Mares XR make the 4kg 6mm Backplate.
+Backplates are either steel or aluminium or another lightweight alternative, steel is stronger but more importantly heavier than aluminium.
+By using a steel backplate you don’t need to use as much lead on your weight belt which is why manufacturers like Mares XR make the 4kg 6mm Backplate.

 Aluminium backplates are for travelling where you’re diving with a thinner wetsuit so don’t need as much weight or diving on lighter cylinders.
 0.75kg compared to a standard steel backplate at 2.4kg, aluminium plates are much lighter for travelling abroad.

-Harnesses range from a simple single piece webbing harness made from 2" Nylon webbing to fully adjustable, fully formed padded systems.
-Simple single piece harnesses like the PureTek, HD, or Solo are preferred by more technical divers because of their standardisation and they don't have any breaks.
+Harnesses range from a simple single piece webbing harness made from 2″ Nylon webbing to fully adjustable, fully formed padded systems.
+Simple single piece harnesses like the PureTek, HD, or Solo are preferred by more technical divers because of their standardisation and they don’t have any breaks.
+A ‘Break’ is any point of the harness where it is not continuous webbing such as a quick release buckle.
 Breaks in the webbing are seen as failure points which makes DIR harnesses more reliable but the only adjustment they have is in the waistband.

 Around your harness you need some attachment points because you rarely have pockets, Over each shoulder you only need one bent D-Ring, One or two straight D-Rings on your waist, depending on your needs, and a couple on your crotch strap.